 A question I get often is which book is my favorite.
 The answer to this question is forever changing, but here are some books off the top of my head that have made a lasting imprint in my mind:

-• The Epic of Gilgamesh: I enjoyed for the vibes.
+- The Epic of Gilgamesh: I enjoyed it for the vibes.
 It was very cool reading something so damn old and still connecting with it.
 RIP Enkidu.

 Reading is my first big thing, but I’m also interested in our environment.
 These topics are what drive me both in my free time, at school, and at work.
 But I also have a multitude of other interests.
 A hobby I’ve picked up through the pandemic has been growing houseplants.
 I go through some pretty serious SAD in the winter because of the lack of greenery and the fact that everything around me is cold and dead, but incorporating vibrant foliage in my everyday spaces has made a huge difference.
 I currently reside in a tropical library, and I don’t mind it in the least!

-Some other things I do to fill time is jam out to music which I will also talk about on here, obsess over Taylor Swift easter eggs, go on bike rides, read up on eco-minimalism, pet my cats and disassociate in my backyard hammock.
-I also like to complain, much to my family’s dismay.
+Some other things I do to fill time are jam out to music which I will also talk about here, obsess over Taylor Swift easter eggs, go on bike rides, read up on eco-minimalism, pet my cats and disassociate in my backyard hammock.
+I also like to complain, much to the dismay of my family and friends.

 Goodreads: Emma Fackenthall